Chinatowns in Asia: Origin of Chinatowns in Asia

 Historically, Southeast Asia, South Asia, and to some extent East Asia have been areas of overseas Chinese migration within Asia.
 In the 18th and 19th century there were waves of Chinese migration to other parts of Asia, primarily in Southeast Asia.
 As a result of this migration, Chinatowns emerged in areas with high amounts of Chinese migrants.

 Specific Asian Chinatowns

 Afghanistan

 In the Taimani area of the capital Kabul, there is an office building named China Town, with spaces for Chinese traders and merchants, as well as a small market.

+Bangladesh

+Nalchity in Barisal Division had already attained prominence as the principal commercial hub of the region.
+Contemporary accounts and subsequent scholarly assessments indicate that the area witnessed a steady influx of foreign merchants from diverse lands, reflecting its importance within wider networks of trade.
+Notably, Chinese traders are understood to have played a significant role in the commerce of salt and betel nut in this locality.
+Material and toponymic traces of their presence are commonly identified by researchers in the present-day China Bazar of Nalchiti and in the Chinese grave situated near the bus stand.

 Cambodia

 Cambodia started to contact China as early as the 1st century CE, but it was only until the 19th century that many Chinese started to immigrate to Cambodia.
 Most Chinese settlers in Cambodia are Teochew people, followed by some Cantonese, Hokkien, and Hakka.

 In the late 19th century, during the reign of Luong Preah Norodom, a plot of land along the riverside, north of the royal palace (Psar Chas) in Phnom Penh, was gifted to the Chinese immigrants.
 This became Phnom Penh Chinatown.
 The settlement gradually grew and expanded.
 However, after the Khmer Rouge, Chinatown was reduced to the areas around Orussey Market and Central Market.
 It also lies on Charles de Gaulle Street, Kampuchea Krom Boulevard (west of Central Market), Monivong Boulevard, and Street 166.

 Phnom Penh Chinatown is known for its Chinese cuisine, including grilled squids, tea eggs, lamina mee, and stir fry.
 There are also other businesses such as Feng Shui services and herbal shops.

 Phnom Penh Chinatown is also the site of many Chinese festival celebrations.
 The most prominent of which being Chinese New Year but also the Spirit Parade Day, the Moon Cake Festival, and the Dragon Boat Festival.